percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

 Each `node_id` is associated with a `machine_id` (from `/etc/machine-id`).
 Some examples are bare metal, virtualized, container.

-By expanding the entry from the options column, you can check the labels available for each node.
+By expanding the entry from the options column, you can check the node labels and attributes.

 ## Removing items from the inventory
 To remove items from the inventory: